-For instance, if your CRS score is above 400 and express entry stream of OINP or SINP, etc. Provincial Nominee Programs is about to open in few weeks, it’s wise to wait for the EE stream, instead of rushing to any other immigration program.
-Also ensure that you have selected the option of ‘All Provinces and Territories’ as a preferred destination to live in Canada in your express entry profile.
+For instance, if your CRS score is above 400 and expresses entry stream of OINP or SINP, etc. Provincial Nominee Programs is about to open in few weeks, it’s wise to wait for the EE stream, instead of rushing to any other immigration program.
+Also, ensure that you have selected the option of ‘All Provinces and Territories’ as a preferred destination to live in Canada in your express entry profile.

 Review your CRS Score and existing demand from IRCC

 First of all, review your current point score in terms of ongoing requirement of Comprehensive Ranking System (CRS) score from Immigration Refugee and Citizenship Canada (IRCC).
-If there is big gap in your current CRS Score and requirement from IRCC, it’s wise to go for PNP instead of keeping your fingers crossed in every draw and expecting a miracle to happen.
+If there is a big gap in your current CRS Score and requirement from IRCC, it’s wise to go for PNP instead of keeping your fingers crossed in every draw and expecting a miracle to happen.

 If your CRS score is not far behind the qualifying marks and current Express Entry draws indicates the falling trend in the CRS score requirement from IRCC, it would be good to give your EE profile a little bit more time for obtaining an ITA (invitation to apply) from Express Entry.